-(in millions of ours) 1st half 20)15 1st half Change
+(in millions of ours) 1st half 2015 1st half 2 2014 Change

 (in millions of euro) Amounts % Amounts % %

 Circulation 109.3 35.7 114.8 35.6 (4.8)

 Advertising 177.5 58.1 184.4 57.1 (3.7)

 Add-ons 12.5 4.1 17.6 5.5 (29.0)

 Other revenues 6.3 2.1 5.9 1.8 6.8

 TOTAL 305.7 100.0 322.7 100.0 (5.3)

-According to data released by Nielsen Media Research, overall advertising expenditure in the first five months of 2015 fell by 1.3% compared with the same period of 2014; although evolution is still negative, the decline was less marked than that registered in the previous year (-2.5%).
-All media, with the exception of the radio, recorded decreases: television (-0.7%), publishing (-5.0%) internet (-2.2%, excluding Search and Social segments).
-The radio reported a significant increase (+5.5% compared with the same period last year).
-In terms of circulation, the figures published by ADS (Accertamento Diffusione Stampa) for January-May 2015 show a 9.9% decline in sales of daily newspapers, in line with the trend reported in 2014. note that, at the same time, digital newspaper subscriptions are increasing, but up to date this has not been enough to offset the loss of copies in the traditional format and channel.
+According to the figures published by Nielsen Media Research, overall advertising expenditure in the first five months of 2015 fell by 1.3% compared with the same period of 2014; even if the trend is still negative, the decline was less marked than last year (-2.5%).
+All media have seen their advertising in decline, with the sole exception of radio: television (-0.7%), print (-5.0%) and internet (-2.2%, excluding Search and Social).
+Radio posted a significant increase (+5.5% on the same period last year).

+In terms of circulation, ADS figures for the period from January to May 2015 indicate a 9.9% fall in newspaper sales, in line with the trend in 2014; note that, at the same time, digital newspaper subscriptions are increasing, but up to date this has not been enough to offset the loss of copies in the traditional format and channel.

-The Group's circulation revenues amounted to € 109.3 million, a decrease of 4.8% on the same period last year (€ 114.8 million), in a market that is continuing to see a significant reduction in the circulation of daily newspapers (-9.9%).
-La Repubblica, according to ADS figures, confirms its ranking as the top newspaper in terms of copies sold on the newsstands, subscriptions and other channels and, according to Audipress figures, as the top newspaper in the traditional format by number of 2,3 2,3 millions of readers The daily newspaper has 73 thousand subscribers to its digital products (Repubblica+ e Repubblica Mobile).
-The network of local papers, which according to Audipress surveys have an average of 2.9 million readers per day, reported a less negative performance in circulation than that of the sector.
-Overall, the Group had more than 100 thousand subscribers to the digital editions of its newspaper titles.
+The Group's circulation revenues amounted to $\notin$ 109.3 million, a decrease of 4.8% on the same period last year ( $\notin$ 114.8 million), in a market that is continuing to see a significant reduction in the circulation of daily newspapers (-9.9%).

+La Repubblica, according to ADS, confirms its ranking as the top newspaper in terms of copies sold on newsstands, subscriptions and other channels; and according to Audipress (Survey 2015/1) the print edition has 2.3 million readers per day.
+The newspaper also has an average of 73,000 subscribers to its digital products (Repubblica+ and Repubblica Mobile).
+The network of local papers, which according to Audipress surveys have an average of 2.9 million readers per day, turned in a less negative performance in terms of circulation than the sector as a whole.

+Overall, the Group had more than 100 thousand subscribers to the digital versions of its publications.

-Advertising revenues declined by 3.7%; trends are conflicting: if radio and Internet have shown a positive trend, the publishing revenues reflect the still negative performance of the market.
-Radio grew by 3.5%, with a very positive performance of Radio Capital and m2o.
-The Internet, in contrast to the market, grew by 2.8% supported also by the confirmed leading positioning of Repubblica.it, the Total Digital Audience of which amounted to 1.6 million users per day, with a gap of 21% on the second website; the audience of digital local newspapers also has a positive trend reaching an average Total Digital Audience of 418 thousand users (+6% compared with the same period last year).
+Advertising revenues went down by 3.7%; trends are mixed: if radio and the Internet have shown a positive trend, print advertising reflects the general performance of the market, which is still negative.
+Radio has grown by 3.5%, with a very positive dynamic on the part of Radio Capital and m2o.
+In contrast to the market, Internet has grown by 2.8%, helped by Repubblica.it's leadership position with a Total Digital Audience of 1.6 million unique daily users, with a gap of 21% between it and the website that came second; there is also a positive trend in the audience of local newspaper websites that have reached an average Total Digital Audience of 418,000 unique daily users (+6% compared with the same period last year).

-Costs decreased by 6.6%, as also revenues; fixed industrial costs, in particular, have fallen due to the ongoing reorganisation of the Group's production structure, as well as operating and administration costs, especially general expenses.
+Costs decreased by 6.6%, substantially reflecting the decline in revenues; fixed industrial costs, in particular, have fallen due to the ongoing reorganisation of the Group's production structure, as have operating and administration costs, general expenses in particular.

-Consolidated EBITDA amounted to € 31 million, equal to that recorded in the first half of 2014.
+Consolidated EBITDA amounted to € 31 million, the same as in the first half of 2014.

-Consolidated EBIT amounted to € 23.6 million, the same as that posted for the first half of the previous year.
-By business sector, earnings from publishing are holding up, while radio earnings have shown a recovery.
+Consolidated EBIT was € 23.6 million, consistent with the same period last year.
+By business sector, earnings from publishing are holding up, while radio earnings are showing some growth.